 On day’s you’re not working out, pick a time of the day when it would be most convenient ... once again, consistency is key.

-Foam rolling, also called self-myofascial release, is a great way to help improve mobility and flexibility!
+Foam rolling, also called self-myofascial release, can be a great way to help improve mobility and flexibility!

 Although most people perform this technique using a foam roller (hence the name) – a long tubular accessory common in many yoga or cardio workout regimens – it can also be performed using a lacrosse ball, softball, or your own hands.